Diogu-ux/Diogo/README.md

 🔭 looking a job at the moment;
 🌎 I'm living on Brazil;
-💬 I speak portuguese and English(PT-BR:fluently and ENG:intermediar);
+💬 I speak portuguese and English(PT-BR:mother tongue and ENG:intermediary);
-🌱 Actually i'm studying JS;
+🌱 At the moment i'm studying JS;
 📧 Contact me on: diogo.devcontact@gmail.com.